 I was born and grew up in Madrid, Spain.
-My son Steven was born in London, but we went back to Spain when he was 2 months-old, and we returned to the UK in 1996.
+My son Steven was born in London in 1987, but we went back to Spain when he was 2 months-old, and we returned to the UK in 1996.

 My only child -the light of my life- died in my arms in the early morning of the 10th of October 2014.
 He was 27 years old.

 Nothing could have prepared me for the devastation I felt.
 My life and my heart came crashing down around me into a million pieces.
 I wailed, I cried, I screamed, I howled.
 The days seemed to pass in a black ocean of indescribable pain, of tears, of disbelief.
 How could the world continue to turn when my world had disintegrated?

 The ‘god’ I was brought up with didn’t serve me anymore.
 I had been brought up Catholic in Spain, but I had stopped going to church 30 years before.
 I questioned everything.
 Did ‘god’ even exist?
 No ‘god’ could have allowed this to happen!

 I wished I could believe there was a ‘god’.
 At least, I would then have somebody or something to blame, to be angry with.